josephsl/wintenApps/contributing.md

 A given Windows App Essentials release is supported until the next version is released.
 For development snapshots, only the latest build is supported.
 A stable version is supported until the next stable version is released.
 Both major (milestone) and minor (backports and localizations) are grouped under stable versions.

 For NVDA releases, Windows App Essentials supports latest NVDA releases, including development builds.
 Unless noted otherwise, the immediate past stable NVDA release is also supported.
-As of October 2025, Windows App Essentials supports NVDA 2025.3 (latest stable) and alpha snapshots.
+As of September 2026, Windows App Essentials supports NVDA 2026.2 (latest stable) and alpha snapshots.

 For Windows releases, a stable Windows release (typically a feature update) is supported for at least 12 months and no more than consumer support duration (typically two years).
 Although the add-on will indicate support for a Windows release (or a feature update) months in advance, official support begins the moment a given release is made available to the general public.
 For example, although Windows 10 November 2021 Update was marked as supported since August 2021, official support duration is from November 2021 to at least December 2022 and no later than June 2023.
 For Windows 11 2023 Update, preview (and experimental) support began in July 2023, and official support duration is from October 2023 to at least April 2025 and no later than November 2025.
 As a rule of thumb, Windows App Essentials uses consumer (Home, Pro, Pro for Workstations) support duration for a feature update to determine support duration.
 See release information page from Microsoft for details on support duration for Windows releases, and see below for support duration for Windows releases across add-on releases.